lamhq/tech-notes/devops/aws/2-compute/4-auto-scaling.md

 ## Elastic Load balancer and EC2 Auto Scaling

-The ELB service integrates seamlessly with EC2 Auto Scaling.
-As soon as a new EC2 instance is added to or removed from the EC2 Auto Scaling group, ELB is notified.
+**ELBs are essential.**

+Make sure you enable health checks from load balancers.
+Otherwise, instances won't be terminated and replaced when they fail health checks.

-However, before it can send traffic to a new EC2 instance, it needs to validate that the application running on that EC2 instance is available.
+For a ELB can send traffic to a new EC2 instance, it needs to validate that the application running on that EC2 instance is available.
 This validation is done via the health checks feature of ELB.

 ## Tips

-- Scale Out Aggressively: Get ahead of the workload if you need to.
+- **Scale Out Aggressively**: Get ahead of the workload if you need to.
+- **Spread out**: Make sure you're spreading your Auto Scaling groups over multiple Availability Zones.
-- Scale In Conservatively: Once the instances are up, slowly roll them back when not needed.
+- **Scale In Conservatively**: Once the instances are up, slowly roll them back when not needed.
-- Provisioning: Keep an eye on provisioning times.
+- **Minimize provisioning time**: Keep an eye on provisioning times.
 You can bake AMls to minimize it.
-- Cost: Use EC2 RIs for minimum count of EC2 instances to save money.
+- **Cost**: Use EC2 Revered Instances for minimum count of EC2 instances to save money.
-- CloudWatch: Your go-to tool for alerting Auto Scaling that you need more or less instances.
+- **CloudWatch**: Your go-to tool for alerting Auto Scaling that you need more or less instances.